JamieWilson2000/MS1TonightIFancy/README.md

         - The additional home icon in the footer will take the user back to the home page.
         - The orignal social link icons will take the user to the relevant social media site in a new tab.

+# Methods of Testing

+- Throughout the development stage I used a handful of methods to ensure the site looked and acted how i felt appropriately.<br> These included:

+    - Chrome Dev Tools - for testing stylings, sizing, and responsiveness

+    - Mozilla Dev Tools - for testing stylings, sizing, and responsiveness

+    - http://ami.responsivedesign.is/ - again for testing stylings, sizing, and responsiveness.

+    - https://coolors.co/ - for picking color schemes and testing contrast colors

+    - Github Pages - to access the live site across different devices

+- Towards the end of the creative process I began to regularly push any changes made to the live site so I was able to test the site on:

+    - Samsung A50 phone
+    - Apple iPhone 8
+    - Apple iPhone 11
+    - Fire HD 10.1 tablet
+    - Huawei Mediapad 8" tablet